The importance of the pool pump for a clean and thriving pool

 Choose the Right Capacity for the Pool Pump

-As a general guideline, the pool pump should be able to circulate a quarter of the pool's total water volume per hour.
-The pump's capacity is usually specified in cubic meters per hour (m³/h).
+As a general guideline, the pool pump should be able to circulate one quarter of the pool's total water volume per hour.
+The pump's capacity is usually specified in cubic meters per hour (m3/h).
 By dividing the pool's total water volume by four, you obtain the recommended minimum capacity for the pool pump, which simplifies the selection process.

 Leave a comment